Our farm got

 understand even though there was alot he didn't like about

-goods.
-He was a gruff Italian who had no time for nonsense
+a gruff Italian who had no time for nonsense and would say

-and would say "make up your mind, I got to go."
+"make up your mind, I got to go."
+When the placed-order

-Ward's catalogue, peaches from Merced and the fish vendor
+peaches from Merced and the fish vendor who brought fresh

 I think I was